April 30, Reading 1 – Numbers 10:11-11:3

 * Mighty God,

-For Your glory, Your Name’s sake.
+For Your glory, for Your Name’s sake.

 Amen.